Internet Application Development Certificate

 AIT 641 SOFTWARE REQUIREMENTS ENGINEERING (3)

 Introduces the basic concepts and principles of software requirements engineering.
 Designed to expose student to common tools and techniques, established methods for modeling software systems and various approaches to requirements engineering (structured, object oriented, and formal).
 In essence, the course intends to cover in its entirety the process of requirements engineering.
-Prerequisites: AIT 610, AIT 624/COSC 612, Software Engineering.
+Prerequisite: AIT 624/COSC 612.

 AIT 642 SOFTWARE TESTING AND MAINTENANCE (3)

 A comprehensive survey of software maintenance and testing, principles, methodologies, management strategies, techniques and tools.
 Software testing at the unit, subsystem levels using various test design techniques, as well as integration, regression, and system testing methods, and software testing tools.
 Designing and implementing software technologies to increase maintainability and testability, evaluating software for change and validating software changes.
-Prerequisites: AIT 610, AIT 624/ COSC 612.
+Prerequisite: AIT 624/ COSC 612.

 AIT 643 ENTERPRISE ARCHITECTURE (3)